darkmastermindz/slate/source/index.html.md

 }
 ```

-This endpoint is used to announce a new Publisher using the signature created by the previous endpoint.
+This endpoint is used to announce a new Artifact using the signature created by the previous endpoint.

 <aside class="warning">This endpoint currently communicates only with a local wallet via RCP.
 To use it, install Librarian and turn on <code>Florincoin</code> and <code>Libraryd</code>.</aside>